nuuuwan/news_lk3_data/README.md

 *2025-07-21 21:11:00* · [`adaderanalk`](https://www.adaderana.lk/news/110703/one-person-injured-in-shooting-in-seeduwa) · `en`

-An individual has been injured following a shooting incident in the Rajapakshapura area in Seeduwa today (21), police said.
+An individual has been injured following a shooting incident in the Rajapakshapura area in Seeduwa this evening (21), police said.

+The shooting reportedly occurred at around 8.15 p.m. on the 12th Lane in the Rajapakshapura area.

 According to the police, two unidentified gunmen arrived on a motorcycle, opened fire, and subsequently fled the scene.

-The injured individual has reportedly been admitted to the Ragama Hospital for further treatment.
+It is further reported that the shooting had targeted the father of a local councillor representing the National People’s Power (NPP) in the Seeduwa Urban Council.

 Police suspect that the shooting was carried out using a revolver-type firearm.

+The victim is said to be a retired army personnel, and the motive behind the shooting has not yet been revealed.

+The 55-year-old injured individual has reportedly been admitted to the Ragama Hospital for further treatment.

+The Seeduwa Divisional Crime Detective Bureau and Seeduwa Police are conducting further investigations into the incident.

 ◼️